backdrop-contrib/node_authlink/README.md

 (like Basic validation or content type).
 "Action to take if filter value does not validate" should be "Hide view".

-For fields (left column in views UI) add Content: "Path" (hidden) and "Node Auth link:
+For fields (left column in views UI) add "Content: Path" (hidden) and "Node Auth link:
 Authkey".
-The full URL gets assemled with some rewrite like `[path]?authkey=[authkey]`
+The full URL gets assembled with some rewrite like `[path]?authkey=[authkey]`

 Set the access to that view as desired, for example set the role that should